lauraliparulo/kafka-streams-with-zookeeper-demos/README.md

 # you should see the test data get printed to your screen
 ```

+## Interact with the Kafka cluster

+Run "docker-compose up -d" to get kafka + zookeeper running!

+Then run the following to access the Kafka container:
+> docker-compose exec kafka bash

+Once accessed the kafka container, to create a Kafka Topic run:
+> $ kafka-topics --bootstrap-server localhost:9092 --create --topic tweets --partitions 4

+To list kafka topics, use the kafka-topics script:
+> kafka-topics  --bootstrap-server localhost:9092 --list

+To produce data to a Kafka topic, use :
+> kafka-console-producer  --bootstrap-server localhost:9092 --topic tweets --property 'key.separator=|'  --property 'parse.key=true'

+Then type: "1|{"id": 1, "name": "Elyse"} 2|{"id": 2, "name": "Mitch"}"

+Instead of adding the messages manually in the prompt, you can as well use a file.
+For example "inputs.txt":

+``
+3|{"id": 3, "name": "Isabelle"}
+``
+``
+4|{"id": 4, "name": "Chloe"}
+``

+Then run:
+kafka-console-producer --bootstrap-server localhost:9092 --topic tweets --property 'parse.key=true' --property 'key.separator=|' < /data/inputs.txt

+To verify that the kafka broker got the messages from the producer, you can use the kafka-console-consumer:
+> kafka-console-consumer --bootstrap-server localhost:9092 --topic tweets --from-beginning --property print.key=true

+Notice that the order in which the messages arrive might be different, according to the kafka brokers processing.

 # Customizing
 - The script for pre-creating and pre-populating topics can be found in [/scripts/bootstrap-topics.sh](/scripts/bootstrap-topics.sh)